 Health and longevity are more directly impacted by Vitamin D than many realize.

-Though it has long been established that Vitamin D can be helpful in the reduction of inflammation and pain, it now appears that this might be only the tip of the iceberg with respect to Vitamin D.
+Though it has long been established that Vitamin D can be helpful in the reduction of inflammation and pain, it now appears that this might be only the tip of the iceberg concerning Vitamin D.

-In fact, many experts believe that Vitamin D is among the most important nutrients to supplement in your daily diet.
+Many experts believe that Vitamin D is among the most important nutrients to supplement within your daily diet.

-Dr. Cedric F. Garland, a cancer prevention specialist, conducted a study and was able to estimate that 250,000 cases of colorectal cancer and 350,000 cases of breast cancer could be prevented each year worldwide by increasing the intake of vitamin D3.
+Dr. Cedric F. Garland, a cancer prevention specialist, conducted a study and estimated that 250,000 cases of colorectal cancer and 350,000 cases of breast cancer could be prevented each year worldwide by increasing the intake of vitamin D3.